IntEL4CoRo/ease_fall_school_2022/README.md

 ## Getting the Lecture's docker container

+0. Make sure that your X-Forwarding works properly (see setup guides)
 1. Download this repo as zip and unpack it, or use `git clone https://github.com/IntEL4CoRo/ease_fall_school_2022.git` if you have git installed.
 2. Open the terminal (bash, powershell, etc.) and change-directory (`cd`) to the repo
 3. Navigate to `DayX` (e.g. `Day1`)